 New Sleeping Bag Storage Sacks Eradicate Need for Polybags

 We never compress our sleeping bags in transit.
 Long term compression is harmful to the insulation and can reduce performance.

-In 2021, we realised we could save 1,900kgs of of single-use plastic per year by redesigning our storage sacks and eradicating the polybags entirely.
+In 2021, we realised we could save 1,900kgs of single-use plastic per year by redesigning our sleeping bag storage sacks and eradicating the polybags entirely.

 It’s the small things that make a big difference.